benitogr-code/cs101/README.md

 ## Computer Science 101

-This project implements a small collection of data structures and typical computer science algorithms / problems.
+This project implements a small collection of data structures -with basic operations- and sorting algorithms.

+[Catch](https://github.com/catchorg/Catch2) test framework is used to unit test and show data structure usage.

 ### Data Structures